ks379294/cse15l-lab-reports/lab1.md

 ![ls_none](ls_none.png)
 Screenshot: `ls` with nothing
 1. What the working directory was when the command was run: `/home`
-2. Why you I got that output: Since I am in the `/home` directory, I got the output of <span style="color:blue">*lecutre1*</span>, since that is the only folder or file in the `/home` directory.
+2. Why you I got that output: Since I am in the `/home` directory, I got the output of <span style="color:blue">some This is Blue italic text</span>, since that is the only folder or file in the `/home` directory.
 3. Is the output is an error or not, and if it’s an error, why: It is not an error, because it is doing the right function - it's just listing all the files and folder in the current directory.